 Additionally, BG recorded cover albums on material from the two most prominent Russian-language songwriters (Alexander Vertinsky and Bulat Okudzhava, two albums of mantra music with Gabrielle Roth and the Mirrors, and an album of electronica versions of Aquarium songs from late 1970s – early 1980s with the Russian duo Deadushki.
 Which left him time to be credited on records by big-in-Russia bands Nautilus Pompilius, Mashina Vremeni and Kino, as well as the UK acts Shakespears Sister and Kate St. John.
 This list is not exhaustive, just growing.

-Have a listen to Boris by cliclking here:
+Have a listen by cliclking here: